tstanford/bookmark-homepage/project/feature.md

 - Bug: add bookmark icon breaks out of container and right aligned to the document

+- Bug: Drag and drop showing not allowed cursor

+- Bug: Cant click textbox of group name to position cursor at the start of the text as drag behaviour starts

-- Allow reordering of groups using drag and drop
+x Allow reordering of groups using drag and drop

 - Admin accounts,
     - provide a different view